-- 1. Place material to be discarded into charge chamber or hopper. - 2.
-Insert key in keylock start switch, turn clockwise, and hold from 1 to 2 seconds, then release.
-After release, key can be turned to "OFF" position and removed to prevent unauthorized use. - Upon start-up of unit, ram extends until the ram reaches end of stroke determined by timer setting which applies power to the reversing solenoid, making ram retract until the retract time has elapsed. - 4.
+- 1. Place material to be discarded into charge chamber or hopper. - Insert key in keylock start switch, turn clockwise, and hold from 1 to 2 seconds, then release.
+After release, key can be turned to "OFF" position and removed to prevent unauthorized use.
+DO NOT reposition or adjust material being compacted after compaction cycle has been started. - 3.
+Upon start-up of unit, ram extends until the ram reaches end of stroke determined by timer setting which applies power to the reversing solenoid, making ram retract until the retract time has elapsed. - 4.
 All compactors must and do have a stop button.
 It consists of a red mushroom style head and by activating (depressing) it you will immediately shut unit down regardless of ram's position. - 5.
-Ram can be retracted when extending by depressing reverse button.
+Ram can be retracted while extending by depressing reverse button.
 If ram is stopped in any position other than fully retracted, to extend, turn keylock start; to retract, depress and hold reverse button, turn keylock start, release start first and then release the reverse button.